 This document relates to products known as 'spread bets'.
 A spread bet allows you to obtain an indirect exposure to an underlying asset such as a security, commodity or currency.
 This means you will never own the underlying asset, but you will make gains or suffer losses as a result of price movements in the underlying asset to which you have the indirect exposure.

 This document provides key information on spread bet where the underlying investment option that you choose is an FX Pair e.g. GBP/USD.

 .
 A spread bet ("SB") is a leveraged contract entered into with CIUK on a bilateral basis.
 It allows an investor to speculate on rising or falling prices in an underlying FX pair.
 FX is always traded in currency pairs (e.g., GBP/USD) and involves the simultaneous buying and selling of two different currencies.
 The first currency referenced in a currency pair (in the example, GBP) is known as the base currency and the second (in the example, USD) is known as the quote currency.
 The price of the SB is derived from the price of the underlying FX pair, which references the current ("spot") price.
-FX trading gives an investor the choice to buy (or go "long") the currency pair if they think the price of the base currency will rise in relation to the quote currency, or alternatively to sell (or go "short") if they think that the price of the underlying FX pair rises, the value of the SB will increase - at the end of the contract CIUK will pay the difference between the closing value of the contract and the opening value of the contract the investor will pay CIUK the difference between the closing value of the contract and the some within all SBs has the effect of magnifying both profits and losses.
+FX trading gives an investor the choice to buy (or go "long") the currency pair if they think the price of the base currency will rise in relation to the quote currency, or alternatively to sell (or go "short") if they think that the price of the quote currency will rise in relation to the base currency.
+For instance, if an investor is long on GBP/USD SB and the price of the underlying FX pair rises, the value of the SB will increase - at the end of the contract CIUK will pay the difference between the closing value of the contract and the opening value of the contract.
+Conversely, if an investor will pay CIUK the difference between the closing value of the contract and the opening value of the contract.
+The leverage embedded within all SBs has the effect of magnifying both profits and losses.